roytang/blog/content/replies/2013/09/cchljrg/index.md

 - comicbooks
 ---

-We'll probably get an explanation at the same as the Thanos and Peter Quill ones.\n\nThat being said, Thanos mentions in the latest issue of Nova that "Rider is long since dealt with"
+We'll probably get an explanation at the same as the Thanos and Peter Quill ones.

+That being said, Thanos mentions in the latest issue of Nova that "Rider is long since dealt with"